Let’s take a dip, fish freaks and crustacean crazies.

 Does the Vancouver Aquarium have Belugas?

-There is no longer a cetacean program due to a city by-law.
-However, the Aquarium continues to focus on its conservation efforts for Belugas and other species.
+Furthermore, the facility no longer possesses a cetacean program due to a recently enacted city by-law.
+Nevertheless, the Aquarium continues to focus on its conservation efforts for Belugas and other species.

 How long should I stay at the Vancouver Aquarium?

 We recommend budgeting at least 2 hours for your visit to the Vancouver Aquarium.